 Advances in drug therapies and medical technology are both a blessing and a curse.
 Diagnoses are more accurate, diseases are caught earlier and treatment is more individualized than ever before.
 Many surgeries are now done with minimally invasive techniques and recovery times are significantly shortened.
-On the flip side, the use of prescription painkillers, antibiotics and over-the-counter (OTC) medications is quite high, creating issues such as drug addiction and abuse, liver damage and “superbugs” that are resistant to antibiotics.
+However, prescription painkillers, antibiotics, and over-the-counter (OTC) medications are quite high.
+This creates issues such as drug addiction and abuse, liver damage, and “superbugs” that are resistant to antibiotics.

 No one wants to live with chronic or extreme pain, and today’s painkillers can make one feel well enough to function normally, providing a temporary respite.
 The ingredients in many prescription painkillers, however, are on the top ten list of substances that can cause addiction and lead to abuse.
 So even when the pain is gone, the body can continue to send messages to the brain that it still needs the drug and voilà–addiction.